 After the tooth is infected, pus collects inside the tooth and causes swelling and pain commonly known as a toothache.
 Without proper attention, the infection can spread from the pulp and out to the bones supporting the teeth

 Pain is the main symptom of a tooth abscess.
 Other symptoms may include:

 - sensitivity to hot or cold

 - bitter taste in the mouth

 - swollen upper or lower jaw

 Only your dentist can treat a tooth abscess.
 Your dentist’s main goal will be to save the tooth by draining the abscess and ridding the mouth of infection.
-Antibiotics may be given to fight the infection, but a root canal may be needed in order to save the tooth.
+Antibiotics may be given to fight the infection.
+A root canal may be needed in order to save the tooth.
 If the tooth cannot be saved and the infection is serious enough, the tooth may need to be removed.
 If serious enough, you might be hospitalized to prevent the infection from causing more intense problems.

 The Healthline FindCare tool can provide options in your area if you need help finding a dentist.